dvjim/AtoQ/README.md

-# Sequential Milestones Underlying Hippocampal Neural Stem Cell Development into an Adult State
+# Molecular Cascade Reveals Sequential Milestones Underlying Hippocampal Neural Stem Cell Development into an Adult State
 ## Table of Contents
 1. [Summary](#summary)
 2. [Highlights](#highlights)
 6. [Methods](#methods)
 ## Summary
 ***
 Quiescent adult neural stem cells (NSCs) in the mammalian brain arise from proliferating NSCs during development.
-It is unknown whether the transition to an adult NSC state is simply a switch to quiescence, a hallmark of adult NSCs, or a more complex yet unknown process.
-Here we investigated intrinsic NSC dynamics across early postnatal stages in the mouse dentate gyrus at cellular, molecular and metabolic levels.
-We found that NSCs shift cell cycle dynamics to increase occupancy in the G2/M phase before quiescence acquisition.
-Single-cell RNA-seq identified the molecular cascade underlying two phases with the transition to quiescence, followed by further NSC maturation.
-Metabolic analysis further revealed a burst of autophagy before quiescence acquisition and elevated cellular ROS levels with NSC maturation.
-Our study demonstrates that NSC development into an adult state is not a singular switch from proliferation to quiescence but is a multi-step developmental process with defined milestones.
+Beyond acquisition of quiescence, an adult NSC hallmark, little is known about the process, milestones and mechanisms underlying the transition of developmental NSCs to an adult NSC state.
+Here we performed targeted single-cell RNA-seq analysis to reveal the molecular cascade underlying NSC development in the early postnatal mouse dentate gyrus.
+We identified two sequential steps, first a transition to quiescence followed by further maturation, each of which involved distinct changes in metabolic gene expression.
+Direct metabolic analysis uncovered distinct milestones, including an autophagy burst before NSC quiescence acquisition and cellular ROS level elevation along NSC maturation.
+Functionally, autophagy is important for the NSC transition to quiescence during early postnatal development.
+Together, our study reveals a multi-step process with defined milestones underlying establishment of the adult NSC pool in the mammalian brain

 [DIO]